 Grants and Awards.

-I won the Excellence in Research Award, University of Denver, Division of Natural Sciences and Mathematics, 2015-2016.See Grants and Awards for the listing of these and previous grants and awards.
+In 2016, I was awarded the Excellence in Research Award, University of Denver, Division of Natural Sciences and Mathematics, for the academic year 2015-2016.See Grants and Awards for the listing of these and previous grants and awards.

 Women in Mathematics.

 The Mathematics Department at DU now has an AWM Student Chapter.
 The Faculty Sponsor is Professor Mei Yin and I am the Faculty Co-Sponsor.
 I also run quarterly mentoring meetings for the women graduate students in math.

 Nick Galatos and I (Chair) organized BLAST 2018.
 This 10-year anniversary conference was held at the University of Denver, August 6-10, 2018.

 The DU Sesquicentennial Ramsey Theory Conference 2014 was held at the University of Denver, May 24 - 28, 2014.
 The meeting was organized by Jose Mijares and myself.
 We thank the National Science Foundation and The DU Provost Sesquicentennial Fund for funding to support many participants.